eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

       mkdir -p  $ANSIBLE_HOME/roles/nginx

-#.
-Decouple tasks by placing them in taskfiles.
+#. **Decouple tasks by placing them in taskfiles**.
 As the name implies, a taskfile is
    a file containing task declarations; this files are often stored under :bash:`$ANSIBLE_HOME/roles/<role>/tasks` and their name is irrelevant exept for :bash:`main.yml`, which must always be present.
-Although tasks can be all defined inside :bash:`main.yml`, it is recommended to declare them in different taskfiles, when their number is large enough to make a coupled taskfile difficult to read, and then call each one from :bash:`main.yml`.
+Although tasks can be all defined inside :bash:`main.yml`, it is recommended to declare them in different taskfiles when their number is large enough to make a coupled taskfile difficult to read, and then call each one from :bash:`main.yml`.